kpchi/hackaguide/Pre-Planning/Wifi.md

 - On-site Support
 	- Anyone from venue's Network Admin team around on-site if something happens?
 	- (optional) Access to live information about how much bandwidth has been used and which protocols?
-Done via SNMP Traps of the Wifi AP's
+Done via SNMP Traps of the Wifi AP's.

 ### External Internet Service Providers (ISPs)

 - External ISP Providers?
-	- Contact Sami re: Contract and Requirements